ExpediaGroup/waggle-dance/README.md

     select *
     from mydb.table;

 We are actually performing the query against the `thrift://host:port/` metastore.
 All metastore calls will be forwarded and data will be fetched and processed locally.

-This makes is possible to read and join data from different Hive clusters via a single Hive CLI.
+This makes it possible to read and join data from different Hive clusters via a single Hive CLI.

 ## System architecture